-Are we trapped by our collective past or are we more imprisoned by our current prejudices?
+Are we trapped by ignorance of our collective past or are we more imprisoned by our current prejudices?

 Concepts